cablehead/stacks/README.md

 - Add a fork action for stacks

-- Rework all commands that write to the clipboard, to update the store first, and then ignore the clipboard write (the UI will feel more responsive)
+- Rework store_copy_to_clipboard to ignore the clipboard write

 - on Delete:
     - it'd be nice to animate the parent stack moving to the top of the list